 This special ceremony formally welcomes new students into the Notre Dame academic community.
 You'll recite the honor pledge with your classmates.

 To ring in the holiday season, students, faculty and staff join together in Gibbons Hall to decorate a tree to signify the community and unity during the holiday seasons.
 During the Annual Tree Trim, each student organization and university departments and offices place a decoration on the tree, which is followed by a candlelit service in Marikle Chapel.
 The Annual Holiday Dinner follows to those whom have signed up to participate and is served to students by faculty and staff.
 After dinner, attendees sing well-known carols in unison for a joyous time.
 You’ll get to contribute your own versions of the season’s songs with the highlight of the celebration being our unique take on The 12 Days of Christmas! and the tower lighting.

-Every year, the graduating Women's College students gather for a reception and festivities, marking 100 nights until Commencement.
+Every year, the graduating undergraduate students gather for a reception and festivities, marking 100 nights until Commencement.

 This special day brings students, faculty and staff together to honor those who made the Dean’s List during first semester and to present awards to students for leadership, service and academic achievement.